 In August 2021, we established the ATM Program under a sales agreement with Jefferies LLC, pursuant to which we may offer and sell shares of our common stock, from time to time, up to an aggregate amount of gross sales proceeds of \$50.0 million.
 In November 2022, the sales agreement was amended to provide for an increase in the aggregate offering amount, such that under the ATM Program, as amended, we may offer and sell shares of our common stock, from time to time, up to an aggregate amount of gross sales proceeds of \$75.0 million.
 The ATM Program, as amended, is offered under a shelf registration statement on Form S-3 that was filed with and declared effective by the SEC in August 2021.
-For the six months ended June 30, 2024, we did not sell any shares under the ATM Program.
+For the nine months ended September 30, 2024, we did not sell any shares under the ATM Program.

-On July 23, 2024, we entered into a securities purchase agreement (the "Purchase Agreement") with certain investors, including BVF Partners, L.P., an existing stockholder of Pieris (the "PIPE Investors"), pursuant to which, among other things, the PIPE Investors have agreed to subscribe for and purchase (either for cash or in exchange for the termination and cancellation of outstanding convertible notes issued by Palvella), and we agreed to issue and sell to the PIPE Investors, an aggregate of approximately 3,154,241 of shares of Pieris common stock at a price per share equal to \$13.7299 multiplied by (x) 0.315478 divided by (y) the Exchange Ratio (the "Purchase Price"), subject to adjustment as set forth in the Purchase Agreement, and/or in lieu of Pieris common stock to certain purchasers who so choose, pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 2,592,585 shares of Pieris common stock at a purchase price per Pre-Funded Warrant equal to the Purchase Price minus \$0.001, subject to adjustment as set forth in the Purchase Agreement, (the "PIPE Financing").
-The Purchase Agreement contains customary representations and warranties of Pieris, on the one hand, and the PIPE Investors, on the other hand, and customary conditions to closing, including the consummation of the Merger.
+On July 23, 2024, we entered into the Purchase Agreement with the PIPE Investors, including BVF Partners, L.P., an existing stockholder of Pieris, pursuant to which, among other things, the PIPE Investors have agreed to subscribe for and purchase (either for cash or in exchange for the termination and cancellation of outstanding convertible notes issued by Palvella), and we agreed to issue and sell to the PIPE Investors, an aggregate of approximately 3,154,241 of shares of our common stock at a price per share equal to the Purchase Price, subject to adjustment as set forth in the Purchase Agreement, and/or in lieu of our common stock to certain purchasers who so choose, the Pre-Funded Warrants to purchase up to 2,592,585 shares of our common stock at a purchase price per Pre-Funded Warrant equal to the Purchase Price minus \$0.001, subject to adjustment as set forth in the Purchase Agreement.
+The Purchase Agreement contains customary representations and warranties of us, on the one hand, and the PIPE Investors, on the other hand, and customary conditions to closing, including the consummation of the Merger.
 The gross proceeds from the PIPE Financing are expected to be approximately \$78.9 million, before paying estimated expenses.
 The closing of the PIPE Financing is expected to occur in connection with and immediately following the consummation of the Merger.

 The Pre-Funded Warrants do not expire, and each Pre-Funded Warrant will be exercisable at any time after the date of issuance of such Pre-Funded Warrant, subject to a beneficial ownership limitation.
-A holder of a Pre-Funded Warrant may not exercise such Pre-Funded Warrant if the holder, together with its affiliates, would beneficially own more than 4.99% or 9.99% of the number of shares of Pieris common stock outstanding immediately after giving effect to such exercise, provided, however, that a holder may increase or decrease the beneficial ownership limitation by giving 61 days' notice to us, but not to any percentage in excess of 19.99%.
+A holder of a Pre-Funded Warrant may not exercise such Pre-Funded Warrant if the holder, together with its affiliates, would beneficially own more than 4.99% or 9.99% of the number of shares of our common stock outstanding immediately after giving effect to such exercise, provided, however, that a holder may increase or decrease the beneficial ownership limitation by giving 61 days' notice to us, but not to any percentage in excess of 19.99%.